-The importance of addressing the risk of slavery and human trafficking in our supply chains was reiterated to key JLR suppliers at our supplier conferences in May 2017 and May 2016.
+The importance of addressing the risk of slavery and human trafficking in our supply chains has been reiterated to key JLR suppliers at our supplier conferences in May each year from 2016 to 2018.

 EXPECTATIONS OF SUPPLIERS

 The standards JLR expects its suppliers to meet, including standards equivalent to those articulated in the Code, are set out in the Global T&Cs, which also detail human rights requirements, including basic working conditions.